stschiff/compPopGenWorkshop2019_docs/contents/07_qpgraph/qpGraph.md

     edge    c32 SA8 Chile_LosRieles_5100BP

 In the `.out` file we see that most of the outlier f4-statistics are gone while the worst statistic is still present but reduced (Zscore=3.2).
 This suggests the presence of un-modelled affinity between the two oldest South American groups `Brazil_LapaDoSanto_9600BP` and `CHIle_LosRieles_10900BP`, that might represent a shared `Anzick-1`-related ancestry that we investigate in detail in Figure 4 and Figure 5 of Posth et al. 2018.
-The resulting admixture graph suggests that a minor component from the oldest Chilean individual contributed at least marginally to the younger individual despited being more than 5,000 years apart!
+The resulting admixture graph suggests that a component from the oldest Chilean individual contributed at least marginally to the younger individual despite being more than 5,000 years apart!